 Animals have always played a central role in my life and I expect that they always will.
 I grew up on a hobby farm with horses, sheep, chickens, ducks and donkeys.
 I can't remember a time when there were no animals to feed or groom or otherwise look after.
 I have volunteered for wildlife rehabilitation groups, worked in kennels and shelters and helped establish rescue organizations.
 I studied both large and small animal practice in veterinary college but have focused on small animal medicine and surgery since graduation.

 I try to offer options that clients can manage--both financially and emotionally.
 I will do my best to communicate what choices are available as far as treatments and preventative medicine and work with owners to choose the best plan possible for their pet.

 Dr. Leah Monohan

 Elise is the clinic Office Manager.
 She graduated from Delaware Valley College with a degree in Zoo Science.
 Born and raised in Earlysville, VA, Elise has come back to central Virginia to live.
-She interned at several zoos across the country including most recently working with two elephants at Little Rock Zoo in Arkansas.
+She interned at several zoos across the country including working with two elephants at Little Rock Zoo in Arkansas.

 Pam is a part-time Veterinary Assistant who lives with a much loved menagerie.
 Pam helps keep the books straight and appointments running.
 When she's not helping at the clinic or working her full-time job she is enjoying her cats and dogs and garden in Louisa.